The twists and turns in snake evolution

 New research has shed light on the evolution of snakes finding that the earliest snakes were likely both eel-like swimmers and worm-like burrowers.

-THE FIRST SNAKES were likely both eel-like swimmers and worm-like burrowers, a new study suggests, contraditing previous research that suggested the first snakes were burrowers.
+The first snakes were likely both eel-like swimmers and worm-like burrowers, a new study suggests, contradicting previous research that suggested the first snakes were burrowers.

 The new study used CT scans to create three-dimensional structures of the inner ear bones of 80 snake and lizard species, including living semi-fossorial and semi-aquatic snakes as well as a primitive fossil snake of the genus Dinilysia.